 Even now, we are dealing with a new wave of COVID cases around the world as the delta variant sweeps through populations.
 This may leave you wondering how future pandemic spikes will impact sports.
 But there is something else that not as many people are talking about, and that is how a changing climate might impact the future of sports.

 Like COVID, climate change is bringing unprecedented challenges into our everyday lives.
-In 2021 alone, we have seen record-breaking temperatures around the world along with torrential flooding, raging forest fires, fire tornadoes, and other natural disasters.
+In 2021 alone, we had seen record-breaking temperatures around the world along with torrential flooding, raging forest fires, fire tornadoes, and other natural disasters.

 In this article, we are going to talk about what climate change may mean for sports.
 But first, let’s go over some basic facts about climate change so we can put this discussion in context.